Powered by ProofFactor - Social Proof Notifications

 11. Eurydice’s fate as a silent critique of male power and society’s hierarchy

-12. Understanding justice and law as moral constructs in Antigone
+12. Analyzing justice and law as moral constructs in Antigone

-13. The mask of leadership: Creon in Sophocles’ tragedy and the illusion of control
+13. The mask of leadership with Creon in Sophocles’ tragedy and the illusion of control

 14. The death of Antigone as a metaphor for moral purity against political corruption